samanthahuff/biobankAccelerometerAnalysis/README.md

 ```

 **In Elan:**
-1. Find rough (doesn't have to be exact) offset for video from beginning of filming to calibration (ex: 59890).
+1. (*optional*) Find rough (doesn't have to be exact) offset for video from beginning of filming to calibration (ex: 59890).
-2. Go to drop jumps in first file, select first peak.
+2. Go to drop jumps in video.
+Find first frame where foot has complete contact with the ground.
-    a.
-First select Player 2, have first file selected in drop down menu.
-After peak selected, click *Apply current offsets*.
+3. Enter media synchronization mode.
+Select Player 1. *Apply current offsets*.
-3. Select next file in drop down menu to align next file.
-Navigate to first peak of drop jumps and select *Apply current offsets*.
+4. Select first file in drop down menu, then select Player 2.
+Find first peak of drop jumps. *Apply current offsets*.
-4. Continue with all four files so that first peaks of drop jumps are all aligned.
+5. Select next file in drop down menu to align next file.
+Select Player 2.
+Navigate to first peak of drop jumps. *Apply current offsets*.
-5. Select Player 1.
-In video, find drop jumps and align so that peak consides with the contact off the drop.
+6. Continue with all four files so that first peaks of drop jumps are all aligned.
-6. Make note of all of the offests.
-Manually set offsets so that they are #3/4-(#5-#1)
+7. Make note of all of the offests.
+Manually set offsets so that they are file_offset(#4/5) - video_offset(#3) + beginning_offset(#1)

 Make sure to:
 - annotate each second and only each second